KonradKaralus/r_calc/README.md

 ## Arguments

-* `-p` Skip rounding the result to to decimal points
+* `-p` Skip rounding the result to two decimal points